Create Storage Classes by Using the Custom Storage Class Designer

 #include) a header file.

-To specify the compiler option or flag, use the model configuration parameter Configuration Parameters > Code Generation > Custom Code > Additional build information > Defines.
+To specify the compiler option or flag, use the model configuration parameter Configuration Parameters > Code Generation > Custom Code > Code information > Defines.
 See Code Generation Pane: Custom Code: Additional Build Information: Defines.

 Generate Structured Data